Josh Hsu

-Josh M. Hsu (born 1979) is an American attorney and political advisor who served as special assistant to the president and counsel to Vice President Kamala Harris from January 2021 to January 2023.
-In August 2020, Hsu joined the presidential transition of Joe Biden as director of judicial nominations.
+Josh M. Hsu (born 1979) is a Taiwanese American attorney and political advisor who served as special assistant to the president and counsel to Vice President Kamala Harris from January 2021 to January 2023.
+In August 2020, Hsu joined the presidential transition of Joe Biden as director of judicial nominations, and in 2024 joined the presidential transition of Kamala Harris.

 Early life and education

 Born in Rio de Janeiro, Brazil, Hsu was raised by two immigrant Taiwanese parents who ran a jewelry wholesale business in New York City.

-Hsu earned a Bachelor of Arts degree in economics and English from Georgetown University ,where he graduated magna cum laude and was elected to Phi Beta Kappa.
+Hsu earned a Bachelor of Arts degree in economics and English from Georgetown University, where he graduated magna cum laude and was elected to Phi Beta Kappa.
 He received his Juris Doctor from the Georgetown University Law Center and was Order of the Coif.
 He served as a clerk for U.S. District Court Judge Denny Chin in the Southern District of New York.